 My family can't afford the camp, should I still apply?

 What is the deadline to submit my application?

 The priority deadline is March 31st.
 Students who apply by the March 31st priority deadline receive priority for admission and scholarships.

 Our final application deadline is May 15th.
 There is a strong liklihood that some of our programs will fill up before this date.
 Students are encouraged to apply by the priority deadline.

 Once you submit your application, an e-mail will be sent to your teacher/counselor recommender.
 Once the teacher/counselor completes the online recommendation form, your application will be complete.
 We recommend that students follow-up with their recommender to make sure that the recommender receives the e-mail and completes the form.

-Once we receive the recommendation form, we usually make an admission decision within four weeks.
+Once we receive the recommendation form, we usually make an admission decision within two weeks.
 Students will be notified of their admission decision by e-mail.

 What happens after I've received my admission decision and have been admitted?

 In April, admitted students will receive a registration packet.
 Please print these forms, fill them out by hand, and then scan and e-mail them back to us.
 You cannot attend the camp without returning these completed forms.